fireproof-storage/fp-website/documentation/external-indexers.md

 For single-user workloads it can often be enough to index the local dataset on page load, and use your index in memory.
 For larger data use-cases you probably want to use an indexer than remember everything it has added, and incrementally add new items as changes occur.

-The technique here can also be used with [vector indexers](https://github.com/tantaraio/voy) if you are managing LLM queries.
+The technique here can also be used with [vector indexers](https://github.com/tantaraio/voy) to manage LLM queries.

 ### Flexsearch for fulltext indexing

-The library ships with a test of the flexsearch integration, so that is a safe bet.
+Fireproof ships with a flexsearch integration.
 The included `withFlexsearch` function is a utility that allows you to add full-text search capabilities to your Fireproof database using the Flexsearch library.
 This function takes in a Fireproof database object and returns an object with a single method: search.

 ```js
 const { Index } = flexsearch